77-777/OCaml---The-Manual/README.md

 * Side Effect
   * When a function emits the notion of modyfing state outside of it's scope such as globals or dependencies.

+* Unit/IO Notation
+  * Commonly known/referred as the "void" type, (), this notation is used to indicate that a function will do or "return" an IO side effect operation that changes some system/program state.

 * Expression
   * Also called compute/computation, is any calculation or subexpression that MUST return a value as a result.
 In the functional mindset, a program is a series of expressions and subexpressions but ultimately going down to a single value outputted. ("Figure of speech")